OpenTermsArchive/contrib-versions/Amazon/unknown.md

 **2\.
 Are my Wi-Fi passwords secure?**

 Once saved to Amazon, your Wi-Fi passwords are sent over a secured connection and are stored in an encrypted file on an Amazon server.
 Amazon will only use your Wi-Fi passwords to connect your compatible devices and will not share them with any third party without your permission.
-Amazon handles any information it receives, including your Wi-Fi passwords, in accordance with the Amazon.com Privacy Notice .
+Amazon handles any information it receives, including your Wi-Fi passwords, in accordance with the Amazon.com Privacy Notice.

 **3\.
 Can I choose not to save my password?**